Double Act (novel): Plot summary

-The book takes the form of the twins alternately narrating the story of their life in an Accounts book.
-Ruby and Garnet are ten-year-old identical twins living with their father and grandmother since their mother, Opal, died.
-The two have always been close despite their differences—Ruby is sociable and dreams of being an actress, while introverted Garnet is content to let Ruby dominate their relationship.
+The book takes the form of the twins alternately narrating the story of their life in an accounts book.
+Ruby and Garnet are 10-year-old identical twins living with their father and grandmother since their mother, Opal, died.
+The two have always been close despite their differences—Ruby is sociable, headstrong, and dreams of being an actress, while introverted Garnet is content to let Ruby dominate their relationship.
 The twins have their own secret language, and they don't like to make friends at school because they have each other.
-When their father gets a new girlfriend, Rose, and a new job, their once stable relationship is thrown into turmoil, as the relationship leads to feelings of betrayal from their father to their late mother, and it comes with a big price—leaving their grandmother behind for a bookshop in the country.
+When their father gets a new girlfriend, Rose, and a new job, their once stable relationship is thrown into turmoil, as the relationship leads to feelings of betrayal from their father to their late mother, and it comes with a price—leaving their grandmother behind for a bookshop in the country.

-As Ruby is very dominating, she insists that the girls should not stand for their new lifestyle.
+Ruby insists that the girls should not stand for their new lifestyle.
 They get into trouble with the village bullies after throwing mud at them.
 Garnet starts off well in new school and works hard, but once she makes a new friend called Judy, Ruby sulks and ignores her twin.
 Garnet quickly changes her actions to repair their relationship.
 After this, they do not behave properly in school and do not talk to anyone else.
 They never listen to Rose and feel angry and neglected.

 Ruby finds an article about auditions for a TV adaptation of The Twins at St. Clare's, and is keen for the two of them to go ahead and audition, even though Garnet declines and their father doesn't agree.
 Surprisingly, Rose is supportive, although her efforts are for nothing, Ruby plots and succeeds in them running away to London for the audition.
 When their moments comes, Ruby confidently does her audition well.
 Garnet however is very scared, and is about to deliver a good audition but their father appears just as she is about to begin, and she cannot say anything.
 She feels terrible for spoiling Ruby's chance at fame.